wkumari/draft-wkumari-dnsop-extended-error/README.md

    R - Retry  The R (or Retry) flag provides a hint to the receiver if
       it should retry the query, possibly by querying another server.
-      If the R bit is set (1), the sender believes that retrying the query may provide a successful answer, if the R bit is clear (0), the sender believes that it should not ask another resolver.
+      If the R bit is set (1), the sender believes that retrying the query may provide a successful answer next time; if the R bit is clear (0), the sender believes that it should not ask another server.

    The remaining bits in the flags field MUST be set to 0 by the sender and SHOULD be ignored by the receiver.